Landover Mall

+Defunct mall in Prince George's County, Maryland, U.S.

-Landover Mall was a large shopping mall located in Landover, Maryland, directly across from FedExField, off MD 202 and Interstates 95 and 495.
+Landover Mall was a super-regional shopping mall located in Landover, Maryland, directly across from FedExField, off MD 202 and Interstates 95 and 495.
 The mall was built by Sonny Abramson and Ted Lerner of Lerner Enterprises, and opened May 11, 1972.
 Like its neighbor, Capital Plaza Mall, it was a major attraction through its opening years in Prince George's County.
 The mall featured many anchors and smaller tenants; however, upon the decline and closing of its major anchors, the mall itself entered a state of decline.
 Finally, in 2002, the mall's doors were closed and it ultimately was demolished in 2006.
 Sears remained open because it owned the land beneath the store.
 Sears later sold the land underneath its store to Lerner.
 In January 2014, Sears announced that it would close in March.

 Architecture

 The mall had three fountains, one adjacent to Hecht's, Sears, and in center court.
 According to an article in The Washington Post published the day of the mall's grand opening, "The water display consists of seven 3" geysers that are programmed in continuously changing programs of water height (3' to 15') for the perimeter nozzles, and the center nozzle can push the water to a height of 30' if desirable.
 All splash will be contained in the perimeter six geysers."
 The main fountain in the mall contained three circular platforms, each representing a loop within the Capital Beltway interchange at Landover Road.
 During the holiday season the center ring fountains would be shut off and replaced with its annual secular Holiday displays, which featured gingerbread house, fairies, candy canes, snowmen, reindeer, sleigh ride, doves and a "Cupcake Boat Ride", but no Santa or explicit references to Christmas.